Tempered distributions and Schwartz functions on definable manifolds: Schwartz functions, tempered functions and tempered distributions on arbitrary open subsets of

 \subsubsection{Remark on terminology}

-The term \emph{tempered distributions} as linear functionals on the space of Schwartz functions is standard in the context of representation theory (see, for instance, \cite{AG,Fr}).
-The same term is used in the context of analysis, as distributions on subsets (in the classical sense, i.e. linear functionals on the space of compactly supported functions) that extend to distributions on the embedding space (see, for instance, \cite{KS1,KS2}).
-We will later see that in the sub-analytic case, and when the embedding space is compact, the latter is contained in the first.
+The term \emph{tempered distributions} as continuous linear functionals on the space of Schwartz functions is standard in the context of representation theory (see, for instance, \cite{AG,Fr}).
+The same term is sometimes used in the context of analysis, as distributions on subsets (in the classical sense, i.e. linear functionals on the space of compactly supported functions) that extend to distributions on the embedding space (see, for instance, \cite{KS1,KS2}).
+We will later see that in the polynomially bounded o-minimal case, and when the embedding space is compact, the two notions coincide.
 In general these two notions are different.